blinks/ozymandias/README.markdown

 - Influence tokens in several denominations.

 ### Sectors [Landscape]
-Each sector has a number, from 1 to ~6.
+Each sector has an exponent, from 1 to ~6.
 Lower numbers make placement harder, higher numbers make it easier.
 Sectors also have a title and sometimes rules text.

 ### Myths [Portrait]
-Each myth has a faction and a number, from 1 to ~6.
+Each myth has a faction and an exponent, from 1 to ~6.
 Lower numbers are better for expansion, higher numbers are better for war.
 Myths also have a title and sometimes rules text.